samepage-network/samepage.network/docs/obsidian/install.md

 ## Installing the Live Version

-The stable version of the SamePage extension is still under review for the Obsidian Community Marketplace.
+The Live version of the SamePage extension is still under review for the Obsidian Community Marketplace.
 Subscribe to our newsletter to be notified when the extension is live!

 ## Installing the Development version